harttle/scroll-restoration-demos/README.md

-## history.scrollRestoration ALSO Affets External Links
+## history.scrollRestoration ALSO Affects External Links

 Typically, you want set `history.scrollRestoration` to `manual` to allow custom transitions.